johanthoren/lev/README.md

 Just fork and send me a pull request as with any project.
 Send me an email at <johan@thoren.xyz> letting me know what file you are working on if you want me to mark the book as "Work in progress".

 #### If you are not versed in git:
-Download the file corresponding with the book you want to work on.
+Download the USFM file (https://github.com/johanthoren/lev/tree/master/usfm) corresponding with the book you want to work on.
 I recommend using Notepad++ for Windows if you want a program that is quick to get started with.
 If you have another editor of choice, then go ahead.

 Send me an email at <johan@thoren.xyz> and let me know what book you are working on and reply to me later, attaching the finished file.
 I'll take care of the git-stuff.